jeffreykegler/old_kollos/notes/design/intermediate.md

 * the KHIL "callbacks", which allow the KLOL to get information from the KHIL for error messages, tracing, debugging, etc.

+## Motivation

+An important reason for the KIR is to allow the LUIF to be self-describing and self-generating.
+This will be quite possible in theory, the circular dependency has the potential to make maintenance and debugging so difficult that self-generation is not a wise to do in practice.
+The solution is to have the self-generation take place through an intermediate language.
+In a pinch,
+self-generation can be bypassed by editing the KIR directly.

 ## The Kollos higher layer

 The basic transformation needed to obtain the KIR from the LUIF is